Ohio Misdemeanor Charges and Penalties

 In addition to this, the judge may assign you additional penalties or assign different penalties as alternative punishment.

 These penalties include probation, house arrest with monitoring, parole, community service, terms in halfway houses, and weekend imprisonment.
-Your privileges, like a professional license or driving license, may be revoked.
+Your privileges, like a professional license or driving license, may be suspended or revoked.
 You may be barred from taking public office or removed if you are already occupying such a position.
 In some cases, the judge may ask you to undertake counseling or seek treatment for a problem.

 Punishment for misdemeanors is unique to each case, depending on the offense you are suspected of having committed.
 It is recommended that you consult a lawyer to find out your exact potential punishment, if any.
 1